POM Limburg is the economic accelerator of Belgian Limburg. An intersection of cross-pollination, with our gaze firmly on the future.

 Limburg is the friendliest province in Flanders to work, do business, innovate, and excel, with POM Limburg as an economic accelerator.
 Commissioned by the provincial government, the POM team works on innovative projects that will make Limburg more digital, low-carbon and scalable.
-They do so in eight core sectors:
+They do so in five sectoral clusters:

 - manufacturing economy